sjkd23/Console/README.md

-A comprehensive Discord bot for organizing and managing Realm of the Mad God dungeon runs.
-Features automated run coordination, member verification, moderation tools, quota tracking, and more.A comprehensive Discord bot for organizing and managing Realm of the Mad God dungeon runs.
-Features automated run coordination, member verification, moderation tools, quota tracking, and more.
+A Discord bot for organizing Realm of the Mad God raid runs with automated coordination, verification, moderation, and quota tracking.A Discord bot for organizing Realm of the Mad God raid runs with automated coordination, verification, moderation, and quota tracking.